aalhendi/JSFoundations/README.md

 Install all the requirements:

 1. Navigate to the project root (you'll find a file called `package.json` there).
-2. Install the requirments with the following command:
+2. Install the required packages with the following command:

    ```bash
    $ yarn install